maths/moodle-qtype_stack/Readme.md

 STACK was created by Chris Sangwin of Loughborough University, and includes the work of [other contributors](https://github.com/maths/moodle-qtype_stack/blob/master/doc/en/About/Credits.md).

 ## Current state of development

-Stack 3.4 contains some major changes from the previous verions, notably the question blocks from Aalto Finland.
+This branch of the code contains some major changes from the previous verions, notably the question blocks from Aalto Finland.
-STACK continues to be used at Loughborough University, the Open University and the University of Birmingham.
+Originally intended as "STACK 3.4", these changes are significant enough for this to scheduled as "STACK 4.0".

 Please continue to report any bugs you find at https://github.com/maths/moodle-qtype_stack/issues.